-The major profile below includes: a sample of post-graduation plans of recent Princeton French and Italian graduates, a sample of internships from those in the major, and online resources and professional associations offering career information.
+The major profile below includes: a sample of post-graduation plans of recent Princeton Classics graduates, a sample of internships from those in the major, and online resources and professional associations offering career information.

-- Teacher - Teach for America, Miami, FL
+- Mathematics Teacher - Teach for America, Baton Rouge, LA

 * These are actual jobs and graduate programs recent graduates accepted.

-- Summer Intern - U.S. Department of Energy, Washington, DC
+- Intern Investigator - D.C.
+Public Defender Service, Washington, DC

 Alumni have VOLUNTEERED to have students contact them for advice and information about majors and careers.
 The Alumni Careers Network (ACN), with 4,500 volunteers worldwide, is a searchable on-line database of Princeton alumni who are willing and eager for you to contact them so they can provide you with advice and assistance.
-Search the database for French and Italian alumni (or Romance Languages), to learn more about the careers that people from this major sometimes pursue.
+Search the database for Classics alumni, to learn more about the careers that people from this major sometimes pursue.

 Resources and Information Online